 Vandetanib exposure is increased in patients with impaired renal function.
 Reduce the starting dose to 200 mg in patients with moderate to severe renal impairment and monitor the QT interval closely.
-There is no information available for patients with end-stage renal disease requiring dialysis [see BOXED WARNING, DOSAGE AND ADMINISTRATION and Use in Specific Populations].
+There is no information available for patients with end-stage renal disease requiring dialysis [see BOXED WARNING, DOSAGE AND ADMINISTRATION, Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Based on its mechanism of action, CAPRELSA can cause fetal harm when administered to a pregnant woman.
 In nonclinical studies in rats, vandetanib was embryotoxic, fetotoxic, and teratogenic at exposures equivalent to or lower than those expected at the recommended human dose of 300 mg/day and had adverse effects on female fertility, embryofetal development, and postnatal development of pups.

 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.
 Women of childbearing potential should avoid pregnancy.
 Advise women of childbearing potential that they must use effective contraception during CAPRELSA treatment and for at least four months following the last dose of CAPRELSA [see Use In Specific Populations].

 CAPRELSA REMS (Risk Evaluation And Mitigation Strategy) Program